stepansnigirev/workshop_advbitcoin/1_hardware_wallet_from_scratch/1_blinky/README.md

 print(entropy)
 ```

 If we want to get more entropy - we can mix together other sources, for example readings from ADC (analog-to-digital converter).

+## Excersize:

-Do it yourself (hint: `pyb.ADC("A0")`)
+- Add some entropy from ADC (hint: `pyb.ADC("A0")`)
+- Save entropy as a binary file `/flash/entropy`
+- Check if you can read entropy from file - use it, otherwise - generate and save

+Hint: `with open("/flash/entropy", "rb") as f:` should work as normal.

 ## Solution